logichub/brande-help-center/section-3-creating-content/create-manage-snippets.md

 ## Access Snippets

-Snippets are managed in your **Account sidebar**.
+Snippets are managed in your **Account** area.

 **To access Snippets:**
 1. Click your user avatar (top right)
 2. Click **Account** or navigate to `/account/`
 3. In the sidebar, click **Snippets**
-4. The Snippets list page opens
+4. The **Snippets** list page opens at `/account/snippets/list`

 ## Create a New Snippet

 ### Step 1: Navigate to Snippets

-Account sidebar → Snippets → Click **Create Snippet** button
+Account sidebar → **Snippets** → click **Create Snippet**.

-Or direct URL: `/account/snippets/create`
+Or open a snippet directly at `/account/snippets/[id]`.

 ### Step 2: Fill the Snippet Form

 Three required fields:

 **Shortcut** (required)
-A keyboard command to trigger this snippet.
+The trigger you'll type after `Ctrl/Alt+C` to insert this snippet.
-- Keep it short (2–6 characters)
+- Keep it short (2–6 characters) so it's quick to type
-- Use alphanumeric characters
+- Use alphanumeric characters; hyphens and underscores work too
 - Example: `3step`, `vpvalue`, `cta-main`
-- Avoid common words or existing keyboard shortcuts
-- You can use hyphens and underscores

-[NEEDS REVIEW: Are there restrictions on shortcut names?
-Can users see existing shortcuts to avoid duplicates?]
+- Brande.ai does not enforce a length, character pattern, or duplicate check on shortcuts — to avoid collisions, scan your existing shortcuts on the Snippets list before creating a new one

 **Description** (required)
 A human-readable name for searching.
 - Example: "3-step framework," "Value proposition," "Main CTA"
-- Use this to find snippets when browsing your snippet list
+- This is the column you'll search by on the Snippets list
-- Keep it under 100 characters
+- Keep it concise so it reads well in the list

-**Snippet Text** (required)
+**Snippet** (required)
 The actual content to insert.
 - Paste or type the text you want to reuse
-- Can include formatting, line breaks, and special characters
+- Line breaks and special characters are preserved on insert
-- Max length: [NEEDS REVIEW - likely 5,000+ characters based on use cases]

 ### Step 3: Save the Snippet

-Click **Save Snippet** button (or similar label).
+Click **Save Snippet**.

-The snippet is created and saved to your brand.
-It's immediately available for use in any project.
+A toast confirms "Snippet created successfully!".
+The snippet is saved to your brand and is immediately available in any project.

 ## Use a Snippet in Your Project

 ### Method 1: Keyboard Shortcut

-[NEEDS REVIEW: exact key combination - may be Ctrl+C, Alt+C, or Shift+Alt+C]

 While editing in a project:

 1. **Click where you want to insert the snippet**
-2. **Press Ctrl+C** (or Alt+C, or relevant shortcut)
+2. **Press `Ctrl+C`** (macOS) or **`Alt+C`** (Windows/Linux) to open the snippet picker
-3. **Type your snippet shortcut** (e.g., `3step`)
-4. **Press Enter**
+3. **Find your snippet** by shortcut or description
+4. **Click the snippet** to insert it at your cursor

 The full snippet text appears at your cursor.

-### Method 2: Snippet Picker Dialog
+### Method 2: Snippet Picker (button)

-[NEEDS REVIEW: if there's a button or menu to open snippet picker]

-If keyboard shortcuts feel awkward:
+If keyboard shortcuts feel awkward, the picker is also reachable from the UI:

-1. **Click the Snippets button** (in toolbar or menu, if available)
-2. **A dialog opens showing your snippets**
-3. **Search or browse your list**
-4. **Click a snippet to insert**
+- **In the new-project chat**: open the action menu in the chat composer and click the **Snippets** item.
+- **In the document editor**: open the inline-tool toolbar on a block and select the snippet tool.

-The snippet text is inserted at your cursor.
+A modal opens listing your snippets.
+Click any snippet card to insert it at your cursor.

 ## Search Snippets

 On the Snippets list page:

-**Search bar** at the top
+**Search bar** placeholder reads "Search snippets...".
-- Type a description keyword (e.g., "framework" or "cta")
+- Type a keyword from the description, shortcut, or snippet text
-- Results filter in real-time
+- Results filter as you type
-- Shows only snippets matching your search term

 **Browse all snippets**
-- If you don't search, all snippets appear in a table
+- Without a search term, snippets appear in a paginated table with **Shortcut**, **Description**, and **Snippet** columns
-- Click any snippet row to edit or view it
+- Click any row to open the snippet for editing

 ## Edit a Snippet